 Cindy Williams, "Laverne & Shirley" actor, is dead at 75

-Cindy Williams, who played Shirley opposite Penny Marshall's Laverne on the popular sitcom "Laverne & Shirley," died on Wednesday, Jan.
+Cindy Williams, who played Shirley opposite Penny Marshall's Laverne on the popular sitcom "Laverne & Shirley," has died.
+She was 75.
+Her death was confirmed by a family spokesperson, Liza Cranis, who said Williams "passed away peacefully after a short illness" on Wednesday, Jan.
 25, in Los Angeles.
-She was 75.
-Her death was confirmed by a family spokesperson, Liza Cranis.

 Williams' credits included the films "American Graffiti" and "The Conversation."
 But she was by far best known for playing Shirley Feeney on the ABC sitcom "Laverne & Shirley."
 The show, a spinoff of "Happy Days," was one of the most popular shows on television in its prime.
 It ran from 1976 to 1983.